arindas/manjarno/README.md

 > The issue allows a local attacker to execute a Denial of Service,
 > Arbitrary Code Execution, and Privilege Escalation attack.

-The amount of attacks that can be done due to the vulnerability is a lot!
+The amount of attacks that could have been done due to this vulnerability is a lot!

-The Manjaro updater [3] does all the bad practices that one could do in a general Linux system and Arch Linux system specifically.
-Each time the system updates, they reinstall some packages to "fix" issues and they use the `--no-confirm` flag (force) every time they do so and various other odd sequences of commands which are just as bad, if not more.

 In an update, password less updates in pamac (Manjaro's AUR helper) were sneaked in and from the look in the issue [4] made concerning this,